nymtech/nym/documentation/operators/src/nodes/nymvisor-upgrade.md

 And that's it!
 Check the [maintenance page](./maintenance.md#for-nymvisor) for information on Nymvisor process maintenance and automation, and you can find more in-depth information about the various aspects of Nymvisor such as what happens [under the hood](#commands-in-depth) for various commands.

 ### Creating an Adhoc Upgrade
-`nymvisor add-upgrade <path to executable> --upgrade-name=<name> --arg1=value1 --arg2=value2 ...` can be used to amend an existing `upgrade-plan.json` by creating new entries or to add an executable to an existing scheduled upgrade so that it would not have to be downloaded.
+`nymvisor add-upgrade <PATH_TO_EXECUTABLE> --upgrade-name=<NAME> --arg1=value1 --arg2=value2 ...` can be used to amend an existing `upgrade-plan.json` by creating new entries or to add an executable to an existing scheduled upgrade so that it would not have to be downloaded.

 >Generally users **will not have to use this command**.
 Situations in which this command might be used are:
 > - an adhoc upgrade if e.g. a patched version of a binary was required